 Coconut Oil Increases Cholesterol, Yet is Still Healthy for Your Heart

-It is true.
+It’s true.
+No need to cringe over the Obamacare tax this year, the solution to your cholesterol may lie in jar of coconut oil.
 Coconut oil raises your total cholesterol.
 The paradox?
 It actually has a positive effect on cholesterol, and contains types of fats that may even help prevent heart disease.
 Unfortunately, many shun this natural plant-based saturated fat after decades of nutritional propaganda and confusing medical research.

 Why Saturated Fat from Coconut Oil is Good for the Heart

 Back in the day when Ancel Keys publicized his fat research study, conventional health practitioners started to preach a diet low in saturated fats.
 Mock saturated fats, like margarine and hydrogenated vegetable oils, were used as “healthy” substitutes for things like butter, shortening and lard.
 Americans, at least, were praised for using these so called healthy man-made fats.
 Coconut in all its glory was also banned from healthy food lists for its high saturated fatty acid profile.
 Little did researchers know that these fatty acids were actually helpful for a myriad of bodily functions.

 But then, something went wrong.
 Researchers found that perhaps man wasn’t smarter than nature.
 These margarines and other unnatural substitutes were composed of predominately trans-fats, which are the most dangerous fats of all.
 They’re so dangerous, that many health care practitioners and other health experts (including me) find them even more jarring to bodily health than smoking a cigarette.

 Coconut Oil Raises Total Cholesterol, But it’s Still Good for Your Heart